 Preparing estate documents is one thing.
 Accessing them is another.

 Last Monday morning I got a call from an old friend in Vancouver.
-“My mother’s in the hospital and they don’t expect her to regain consciousness,”he said.
-“I need to find her will and the Power of Attorney paperwork I did with her lawyer out here last year, but the lawyer says he doesn’t have it.
+“My mother’s in the hospital and they don’t expect her to regain consciousness,” he said.
+“I need to find her Will and the Power of Attorney paperwork she did with her lawyer out here last year, but the lawyer says he doesn’t have it.
 What should I do?”

-The short answer is: You and your siblings are going to have to do a thorough search of your mother’s home in between visits to the hospital, because you’re going to need the originals of those documents sooner rather than later.
-The hospital may let you make decisions for your mother as next-of-kin because before she became incapacitated she was able to provide direction.
-But if there are disputes, or if your mother dies, you are going to need the originals of the Estate documents in order to probate the will.
+The short answer is: You and your siblings are going to have to do a thorough search of your mother’s home in between visits to the hospital.
+You’re going to need the originals of those documents sooner rather than later.
+The hospital may let you make decisions for your mother as next-of-kin.
+But if there are disputes, or if your mother dies, you’re going to need the originals of the Estate documents in order to probate the Will.

 Where the heck are the originals?

 Unfortunately, my friend’s problem isn’t unusual: Many people think they’ve done the responsible thing by having a lawyer properly prepare Power of Attorney and Estate documents (and it is good to do them, because dying intestate can trigger a whole lot of problems).
 But that’s not quite enough.
-If they leave the lawyer’s office with the originals of the documents, shove them in a drawer somewhere and never think about them again, they’re setting themselves up for problems later.
+If the documents leave the lawyer’s office with the client then they are shoved in a drawer somewhere and never thought of again, they’re setting themselves up for problems later.

-If you’re over 40 and your parents are still alive, ask yourself this question: If my parents died right now, would I know where to find their wills?
-If they had an accident and I suddenly had to take over their finances, would I know where to find the Power of Attorney documents that would allow me to do that?
+If you’re over 40 and your parents are still alive, ask yourself this question: If my parents died right now, would I know where to find their Wills or Power of Attorney?
+If they had an accident and I suddenly had to take over their finances, would I know where to find the power of attorney documents that would allow me to do that?

 Wills and estates are really a three-step process

 A good estate lawyer’s role doesn’t end when you sign the paperwork.
 Our office has a three-step process: